r6915ee/funksystem/README.md

 * FunkSystem is designed to rely on a client architecture by being modular.
   This allows multiple clients to be built, allowing custom clients to be built more properly.
-* Most prior concepts are discarded to aid with the client architecture.
-  However, utilities are available for migration.
+* Most prior concepts, such as Sparrow Atlases and JSON, are discarded to aid with the client architecture.
+However, utilities are available for migrating certain assets.

 ## Building